pebreo/pebreo.github.io/midgame/part3-polyamory.md

 While polyamory/ENM might seem like an outlier, its just another type of relationsip albeit more effortful.
 Let's look benefits and the inherent challenges.

 **Vulnerability as Strength:**  This is the core of deep connection.
 When you leave yourself open to be said "no" to, reprimanded, scolded, made fun-of, or humiliated you risk so much.
 However, is there any other way to realize your most personal desires?
-Also, by working through the "hard conversations" together, partners strengthen bonds and deep understanding.
+Also, by working through the "hard conversations" together, partners build incredible trust and deep understanding.

 **Beyond the Traditional Model:**  The very existence of functional polyamory throws a wrench into the assumption that monogamy is the only path to a happy and lasting partnership.
 Couples are successfully navigating open arrangements, suggesting there's more than one way to find fulfillment within a committed relationship.